-When we think of attractions in Barcelona, there’s one particular structure that comes to mind, right?
+When we think of buildings in Barcelona, there’s one particular structure that comes to mind, right?

 Yes, the Sagrada Família, Gaudi’s masterpiece which seems impossible to be completed (even though it won’t take that long anymore).

 The surprising part is that this isn’t the main cathedral in the city as it’s only classified as a minor Basilica.
 The main Cathedral is called the Cathedral of the Holy Cross and Saint Eulalia.